 - Cracks & Holes: Another source of damaged pipes are small cracks and holes.
 Pipes get weaker with age and can also be affected by the substances passing through.
 Most times they can withstand the pressure, but if the cracks continue to get bigger the pipe can collapse or break.

 - Pipe Sagging: A third example of pipe damage is sagging.
-Sags occur when the pipe bedding on the bottom of the trench fails gives in.
+Sags occur when the pipe bedding on the bottom of the trench fails to give in.
 As a result, a portion of the pipe drops below its appropriate grade.

 - Lack of Sewer Line Maintenance: A lack of maintenance can also damage pipes.
 If inspections are not conducted, it is hard to determine the condition of the sewer lines or the quality of the pipes.